winitzki/scall/tutorial/programming_dhall.md

 The type definition of `PBTree` guarantees that we will not forget by mistake to define all necessary values in those nested records and types.

-Let us now write a function that extracts all values stored in a perfect tree to a list, and another function that computes the depth of a perfect tree.
+Let us now write a function that extracts all values stored in a perfect tree to a list, a function that determines the tree's depth, and a function that prints a tree.

-Extracting values from a perfect tree will be done by code like this:
+Extracting values from a perfect tree into a list will be done by code with this type signature:
 ```dhall
 let pbTreeToList : ∀(a : Type) → PBTree a → List a = ???
 ```